reactwg/react-native-releases/docs/guide-release-process-0.75.md

 Follow the [Release Testing guide](./guide-release-testing.md).
 Ideally, we should have 2 Release Crew members test the release.
 Coordinate with another Release Crew member to do a second pass.

-There may be exceptional cases where we can bypass 2 release tests or only do selective tests, based on circumstances.
-Ensure a Meta Release Crew member is aware and approves.
+There may be exceptional cases where we can bypass 2 release tests or only do selective tests, based on circumstances. **Ensure a Meta Release Crew member is aware and approves**.

 ### Step 5.
 Create release
 Starting from React Native 0.75, a new release is created using a Github Action workflow called [Create Release](https://github.com/facebook/react-native/actions/workflows/create-release.yml).

 <img src="../assets/create_release.png" width="600" />